urmaysuthar/Landon-Hotel-Webapp/README.md

 ### Step 2: Implementing React to replace HTML and Javascript components for dynamic loading.

+### Step 3: Hosting the web app on a cloud service platform - AWS - using AWS Amplify

+### Step 4: Replacing Data held in HTML with JSON components.

+### Step 5: Implementing DynamoDB to store data - AWS.

+### Step 6: Implementing Lambda functions and REST API Gateway for seamless servicing between Frontend and Backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts